Giving Your AI a Memory: Building a Local Knowledge Base with pgvector and MCP

 # Or force local embedding (uses CUDA if available, falls back to CPU)

-It's worth noting that Kristoffer landed on the same hybrid approach independently – his system combines BM25 keyword matching with vector similarity via LanceDB.
-When two people solving the same problem both end up with hybrid search, that's probably a signal.
+It's worth noting that Kristoffer landed on the same hybrid approach independently, and his system combines BM25 keyword matching with vector similarity via LanceDB.

 Connecting it via MCP